 What makes PREP@UGA unique?

-A unique feature of PREP@UGA is the focus on training in infectious diseases; however, PREP@UGA participants will gain skills enabling them to pursue studies in other areas of biomedical research such as: Cellular Biology, Ecology, Environmental Health, Genetics, Institute of Bioinformatics, Microbiology, Pharmacy, or Population Health.
+A unique feature of PREP@UGA is the focus on training in infectious diseases; however, PREP@UGA participants will gain skills enabling them to pursue studies in other areas of biomedical research such as: Biochemistry, Cellular Biology, Ecology, Environmental Health, Genetics, Institute of Bioinformatics, Microbiology, Molecular Biology, Pharmacy, or Population Health.
 The main goal of our Program will be to contribute to training the PREParation of scientists who represent future leaders in investigations into any of the biological life sciences and, more specifically, in Infectious diseases.

 - Infectious diseases have a tremendous impact on our society and are a serious global public health problem.
 Lack of vaccines, inadequate drug treatments, and emergence of resistance in pathogens are serious challenges for the control of infectious diseases.
 Good science and well-trained professionals are the basis for the successful development of new control and treatment measures.